bluefeet/GitLab-API-v4/README.md

     );
     ```

-    Sends a `GET` request to `projects/:project_id/repository/archive` and returns the decoded response content.
+    Sends a `GET` request to `projects/:project_id/repository/archive` and returns the raw response content.

 - compare